yard

 Oaks rarely sell under catchy cultivar names.
 When nurseries do list selections, look for traits like "columnar" for tighter spaces or "urban" forms that handle compacted soil better than typical forest-grown types.

 Match species to the width of your lot.
-If your space is limited, pair a medium oak with smaller accent trees like Japanese maple specimens or dogwood underplantings rather than forcing a giant species to fit.
+If your space is limited, pair a medium oak with smaller accent trees like Japanese maple specimens.
+Dogwood underplantings can soften the edge rather than forcing a giant species to fit.

 Local extension recommendations for oaks in Zone 4-9 are worth following.
 A species that thrives locally will handle your winter lows, summer highs, and soil type with much less fuss.